Octopus is a software package for density-functional theory (DFT), and time-dependent density functional theory (TDDFT).

 Contributing to Octopus

-If you found a have a bug, please report it to our Bug Tracking System: Octopus issues
+If you have found a bug, please report it to our Bug Tracking System Octopus issues, or send a email to the users mailing list email@example.com.

 The Octopus Copying Conditions